GaryBell1905793/CDNS/README.md

 Fixed typo in documentation - 653
 Updated project documentation - update 44
-Updated dependencies to latest versions - update 36
+Updated dependencies to latest versions - update 36 Updated README with new instructions - build 228